John Mann, Baron Mann: Stance on antisemitism

 Mann has described antisemitism as "the worst of racisms", and chaired the All-Party Parliamentary Group Against Antisemitism during 2004–2019.
 In May 2009, Mann received the American Jewish Committee's Jan Karski Award in recognition of his commitment to fighting antisemitism in all of its forms.

-On 28 April 2016, Mann confronted Ken Livingstone in a public stairwell in front of a news camera crew, calling him a "Nazi apologist" and a "fucking disgrace" over Livingstone's remarks in a radio interview that Adolf Hitler, on coming to power, supported Jewish emigration to Palestine.
+On 28 April 2016, Mann confronted Ken Livingstone in a public stairwell in front of a news camera crew, calling him a "Nazi apologist" and a "fucking disgrace" over Livingstone's remarks in a radio interview that Adolf Hitler, on coming to power, supported Zionism for the purpose of expelling Jewish people from Germany.
 Labour's chief whip, Rosie Winterton, told Mann it was "completely inappropriate for Labour members of Parliament to be involved in very public rows on the television".

 Mann wrote in The Jewish Chronicle in early May 2016: "If Labour cannot combat racism then we are nothing – and racism always includes antisemitism.
 If we cannot do that now, then we have no reason to exist".
 In June 2017, he criticised Corbyn as "a man who claims he's dedicated his entire life to racism"(sic) but was "not prepared to make a speech exclusively, explicitly, just on antisemitism".
 In September 2019, upon his announcement that he was leaving the Commons, Mann said he would "never forgive" Corbyn, believing he had allowed the party to be "hijacked" by antisemitic bigots.

 In July 2019, Prime Minister Theresa May appointed Mann as a government advisor on antisemitism.
 In September 2019, Mann announced that he was taking up a full-time role as the government's antisemitism advisor.